-Example: Since our intended crossing of the street turns to be "moral", we carefully cross the street, as intended, and thus we conclude the matter of a totaliztic completion of this particular brief event in our life.
+Example: Since our intended crossing of the street turns to be "moral", we carefully cross the street, as intended.
+Thus we conclude this particular brief event in our life in a totaliztic manner (means we complete it because it turned out to be moral).

-Step 5: If the indicator of the moral correctness that we used, is unable to clearly qualify a considered intention to be moral, or immoral, then we change the indicator onto any other one that we know of, and that immediately comes to our mind in a given situation, then we repeat this procedure, starting from step 3 above.
+Step 5: If the indicator of the moral correctness that we used, is unable to clearly qualify a considered intention to be moral, or immoral, then we change the indicator onto any other one that totalizm provides and we know of, and that immediately comes to our mind in a given situation, then we repeat this procedure, starting from step 3 above.

 Example: For a better understanding of the procedure described here, let us return to the step 3 when we were looking around to determine whether any car is incoming.
 Let us now assume a different set of circumstances from the previous one, namely that we actually noticed a group of children approaching us and looking at us (in the previous example there were no children - we were alone at the whole street).
 Therefore, when we estimate whether, according to the concept of totaliztic good deed and sin, in such a different set of circumstances (children watching) this crossing would be "moral" or "immoral", we have a problem.
-Namely we are not sure whether by crossing the street outside of the pedestrian crossing, we would decrease the zwow energy of these children, because we would teach them to do a thing, which is not a perfect role model.
-In this case our indicator of the moral correctness is not giving the clear guidance.
-Thus according to the procedure described here, we need to change our "indicator of the moral correctness" into another one, e.g. into the principle of "always climb upward in the moral field" described in subsection A4.
+Namely we are not sure whether by crossing the street outside of the pedestrian crossing, we would decrease moral energy of these children, because we would teach them to do a thing, which is not a perfect role model.
+In this case our indicator of the moral correctness is not giving a clear guidance.
+Thus according to the procedure described here, we need to change our "indicator of the moral correctness" into another one, e.g. into the principle of "always climb upward in the moral field" described in subsection JA4.
 In the light of this new indicator of the moral correctness, crossing the street in the sight of children would be "immoral", because it goes "along the line of least intellectual resistance".
-(Notice that according to subsection A4.1, such street crossing, but without children watching, still would be "moral" because then we would not decrease anyone's moral energy.)
+(Notice that according to subsection JA4.1, such street crossing, but without children watching, still would be "moral" because then we would not decrease anyone's moral energy.)

-Step 6: If a considered intention is immoral, then we transform it into a moral one, and clearly define what this new intention is.
+Step 6: If a considered intention turns out to be immoral, then we transform it into other intention, which we hope is going to turn a moral one and simultaneously allows us to accomplish exactly the same our life goal.
+After such a transformation into a new intention, we clearly define what this new intention is.
 If we transformed the immoral intention into a moral one, with the use of one of tools provided by totalizm, then we know that the new intention is moral for sure, so we can instantly implement it via step 4.
-But if we are not sure about the product of our transformation, then we should repeat the whole procedure starting from step 2 above.
-Note that some indicators of the moral correctness not only tell us wether a given intention is moral or immoral, but they also tell us how to transform an "immoral" intention into a definitely "moral" one.
-Effective rules of this transformation are described in subsections A3.2, A4.4, A5.5, and A7.3 of this chapter.
+But if we are not sure about the morality of the product of our transformation, then we should repeat the whole procedure starting from step 2 above.
+Note that some indicators of the moral correctness not only tell us whether a given intention is moral or immoral, but they also tell us how to transform an "immoral" intention into a definitely "moral" one.
+Effective rules of this transformation are described in subsections JA3.2, JA4.4, JA5.5, and JA7.3 of this chapter.